What are the Rise Mental Health in Schools Team (MHSTs)

 We work closely with each school’s identified Mental Health Leads (a senior member of school staff who has received specific training to take on this role) to support individual referrals and to complete regular audits of the school’s mental health needs.

-·We support each school in developing and maintaining a ‘whole school approach’.
+·We support each school in developing and maintaining a ‘whole school and college approach’.

-We work collaboratively with schools to deliver a ‘whole school approach’ which involves all parts of the school community working together to improve mental wellbeing.
+We work collaboratively with schools to deliver a ‘whole school and college approach’ which involves all parts of the school community working together to improve mental wellbeing.

-The Whole School Approach is based around these 8 principles (Promoting children and young people’s mental health and wellbeing (publishing.service.gov.uk)
+The Whole School and College Approach is based around these 8 principles (Promoting children and young people’s mental health and wellbeing (publishing.service.gov.uk)

 We also support schools to develop mentally healthy environments through staff training, support and policy development .
 Our team conduct school ‘needs assessments’ or audits in collaboration with Mental Health Leads to create an action plan to address identified needs throughout the school year.